-I’ve maintained this blog for something over four years, I think.
-(That’s unless it is five.)
-I care deeply about it–and not only about the parts that I write.
+Okay, so the sticky post is back.
+I don’t know why it works, but it does seem to help.
+Please be a grown-up here.
+Please treat others with respect.
+This should be about ideas.
+Don’t make it personal.
+I’ve maintained this blog for a long time and I care deeply about it.
 I care about the conversations that can happen in the comments.
 I’ve learned a lot and thought things through when I am pushed to articulate more clearly or defend a position.

 But this all depends on the overall tone here.
 We don’t have to agree, but we have to be respectful.
 We can be anecdotal without being personal.
 We can be pointed without being petty.
 I know we can because we have.

 Now it appears that things are in a bit of a slide.
 People trying to hammer each other into agreement, maybe.
 I think it’s just time to agree that there are some things we disagree about, to take a step back, and to let the conversation move on.

 I’d like to think this ship can right itself, but if not, I will exercise power as a moderator.
 That’s not something I want to do, but I will if I have to.